Azure/azure-policy/README.md

 Service Fabric applications created via direct requests to the Service Fabric cluster (i.e. via New-ServiceFabricApplication) will not appear in the Azure Resource Manager representation of the Service Fabric cluster.
 Policy will not be able to audit/enforce these applications.

+Note that Azure policies for dataplane operations of certain targeted resource providers is also supported or under active development.
+Please see the [Resource Provider modes.](https://learn.microsoft.com/azure/governance/policy/concepts/definition-structure#resource-provider-modes)

 ### Nonstandard creation pattern

 In a few instances, the creation pattern of a resource type doesn't follow normal REST patterns.
 In these cases, deny policies may not work or may only work for some properties.
 For example, certain resource types may PUT only a subset of the properties of the resource type to create the entire resource.
 With such types the resource provider selects the values for properties not provided in the payload.
 Such a resource might be created with a non-compliant value even though a deny policy exists to prevent it.
 A similar result may occur if a set of resource types can be created using a collection PUT.
 Known resource types that exhibit this class of behavior: